-- 1. To determine if orcas, such as Luna and L pod, can be reunited by using methodologies such as boat following and lead sound signals. - 2.
+- 1. To determine if orcas, such as Luna and L pod, could have been reunited by using methodologies such as boat following and lead sound signals. - 2.
 To determine if benign, novel sound stimuli can be used to alert and/or change the direction of endangered orcas to stop exposures to hazards such as oil/chemical spills.